drandreaskrueger/chainhammer/reproduce.md

 # chainhammer
 Actually, today I tried this again - tested on and optimized for Debian AWS machine (`debian-stretch-hvm-x86_64-gp2-2018-08-20-85640`) - all this really does work:

+## TOC
+* How to replicate the results
+  * toolchain: docker & -compose, solc
+  * parity-deploy
+  * chainhammer install (repo, virtualenv, dependencies)
+  * chainhammer config
+  * chainhammer start
+* check an individual transactions for success/failure
+  * geth docker - how to?
+  * geth install via golang
+* geth clique network to compare with parity network

 ## How to replicate the results

 ### toolchain